-- agency record in cases governed by Sections 406 and 408. - 2 (6) "Contested case" means an adjudication in which an opportunity for an evidentiary - 3 hearing is required by the federal or state constitution, a federal or state statute, or by the - 4 common law. - 5 (7) "Electronic" means relating to technology having electrical, digital, magnetic, - 6 wireless, optical, electromagnetic, or similar capabilities. - 7 (8) "Electronic record" means a record created, generated, sent, communicated, received, - 8 or stored by electronic means. - 9 (9) "Emergency adjudication" means an agency adjudication taken in a disputed case in - which there is an immediate danger to the public health, safety, or welfare that requires - 11 immediate action. - 12 (10) "Evidentiary hearing" means a hearing for the receipt of evidence to resolve a - 13 contested issue in which the decision of the hearing officer may be made only on material - 14 contained in the agency record created at the hearing. - 15 (11) "Guidance document" means a record developed by an agency that informs the - 16 general public of an agency's current approach to, or opinion of, law, including, interpretations - and general statements of policy that describe the agency's exercise of discretionary functions. - 18 (12) "Index" means a searchable list of items by subject and caption in a record with a - 19 page number, hyperlink, or any other connector that links the list with the record to which it - 20 refers. - 21 (13) "Informal adjudication" means a contested case in which the presiding officer is - 22 permitted to follow an informal procedure. - 23 (14) "Internet website" means a centralized Internet website that permits the public to
+- 1 governed by Sections 406 and 408. - 2 (6) "Contested case" means an adjudication in which an opportunity for an evidentiary - 3 hearing is required by the federal or state constitution, or a federal or state statute, or a judicial - 4 decision. - 5 (7) "Electronic" means relating to technology having electrical, digital, magnetic, - 6 wireless, optical, electromagnetic, or similar capabilities. - 7 (8) "Electronic record" means a record created, generated, sent, communicated, received, - 8 or stored by electronic means. - 9 (9) "Emergency adjudication" means an adjudication in a contested case in which - danger to the public health, safety, or welfare requires immediate action. - 11 (10) "Evidentiary hearing" means a hearing for the receipt of evidence to resolve a - 12 contested issue in which the decision of the hearing officer may be made only on material - 13 contained in the agency record created at the hearing. - 14 (11) "Guidance document" means a record developed by an agency that once issued, - binds the agency, and informs the general public of an agency's current approach to, or opinion - of, law, including, interpretations and general statements of policy that describe the agency's - 17 exercise of discretionary functions. - 18 (12) "Index" means a searchable list of items by subject and caption in a record with a - 19 page number, hyperlink, or any other connector that links the list with the record to which it - 20 refers. - 21 (13) "Informal adjudication" means an adjudication in a contested case in which the - 22 presiding officer is permitted to follow an informal procedure. - 23 (14) "Internet website" means a centralized Internet website that permits the public to

-- search a permanent database that archives materials required to be published with the [publisher] - 2 under this [act] - 3 (15) "Law" means federal or state constitution or statute, judicial decision, common law, - 4 rule of court, executive order, or rule or order of an agency. - 5 (16) "License" means a permit, certificate, approval, registration, charter, or similar form - 6 of permission required by law which is issued by an agency. - 7 (17) "Licensing" means the grant, denial, renewal, revocation, suspension, annulment, - 8 withdrawal, or amendment of a license. - 9 (18) "Notify" means to take such steps as may be reasonably required to inform another - person in the ordinary course, whether or not the other person actually comes to know of it. - 11 (19) "Order" means an agency adjudication of particular applicability that determines the - legal rights, duties, privileges or immunities, or other legal interests of one or more specific - persons. - 14 (20) "Party" means the agency taking action, the person against whom the action is - directed, and any other person named as a party or permitted to intervene. - 16 (21) "Person" means an individual, corporation, business trust, estate, trust, partnership, - 17 limited liability company, association, joint venture, public corporation, government, or - 18 governmental subdivision, agency, or instrumentality, or any other legal or commercial entity. - 19 (22) "Presiding officer" means the person who presides over the evidentiary hearing in a - 20 contested case. - 21 (23) "Proceeding" means any type of formal or informal agency process or procedure - 22 commenced or conducted by an agency.
-The term includes adjudication, rulemaking, and - 23 investigation.
+- search a permanent database that archives materials required to be published with the [publisher] - 2 under this [act]. - 3 (15) "Law" means the federal or state constitution, a federal or state statute, a judicial - 4 decision, a rule of court, an executive order, or a rule or order of an agency. - 5 (16) "License" means a permit, certificate, approval, registration, charter, or similar form - 6 of permission required by law issued by an agency. - 7 (17) "Licensing" means the grant, denial, renewal, revocation, suspension, annulment, - 8 withdrawal, or amendment of a license. - 9 (18) "Notify" means to take such steps as may be reasonably required to inform another - person in the ordinary course, whether or not the other person actually comes to know of it. - 11 (19) "Order" means an agency adjudication of particular applicability that determines the - legal rights, duties, privileges or immunities, or other legal interests of one or more specific - persons. - 14 (20) "Party" means the agency taking action, the person against which the action is - directed, and any other person named as a party or permitted to intervene. - 16 (21) "Person" means an individual, corporation, business trust, estate, trust, statutory - trust, partnership, limited liability company, association, joint venture, public corporation, - 18 government, or governmental subdivision, agency, or instrumentality, or any other legal or - 19 commercial entity. - 20 (22) "Presiding officer" means the individual who presides over the evidentiary hearing - in a contested case. - 22 (23) "Proceeding" means any type of formal or informal agency process or procedure